 By the end of that meeting we all knew that we were now part of a not so funny survivor game, during which only 50% or so of us would make it to week two.

 There's a reason for this.
-It's that in crisis situations, choosing who to keep and who to let go can be a waste of precious time.
-In my banking career, I've seen many situations when two candidates were available for position or a promotion and management picked one, letting the other go.
-The chosen one would promptly resign shortly thereafter anyway, leaving senior management in limbo.
-I've even witnessed a situation where a VP was let go, and then asked to come back a month later, to then resign (of course).
+In crisis situations, choosing who to keep and who to let go can be a waste of precious time.
 It's often better to shake the tree and see who falls out voluntarily.

 Personally, I survived and I've had a career in banking that's lasted over a decade.
 At Goldman, I was among the happy few making it to week two, and therefore I participated in a second very depressing meeting with the HR lady.

 This second meeting was supposed to boost our morale, but did just the opposite.
 The lady started by congratulating us: we were the chosen ones.
 Straight after that, she went on to rave about the exceptional attitude of two analysts in the first room who had been willing to trade their front office positions for “interesting and unique” jobs within the firm.
 One was the new Personal Assistant to some Global Head of a business.
 The HR lady said how lucky he was to interact with someone so senior at such an early stage in his career.
 I guess processing expenses, booking business trips and answering the phone for a global head at Goldman was probably worth every cent of his expensive Top Business School education.
 But I couldn’t help to stare at him with despair and sadness.
 The other one was now working in the back office department and didn’t attend.
 All the better for him if you ask me.